 Here's one last recipe to squeeze into your Thanksgiving line-up!
 Tangy-sweet cranberry curd meets buttery walnut shortbread for a twist on the classic lemon bar.
 A dash of cinnamon ties it all together.
-And don't worry - this whole recipe comes together in about an hour, making it an excellent last-minute treat for Thanksgiving or any other special dinner this fall.
+And don't worry - this whole recipe can be made a day ahead, perfect for the busy Thanksgiving week.

 I started out wanting to make this recipe with straight cranberry juice.
 I thought this would be an easier approach, plus then I could make the recipe at times of the year when fresh cranberries aren't available.

-But do you know how hard it is to find 100% cranberry juice?
-Very hard.
+But sometimes it's hard to find cranberry juice.
 It turns out that most "100%" cranberry juices are actually a blend of cranberry, apple, and grape, which is then further diluted with water.
 In the end, it came down to buying a jug of organic "real" cranberry juice for $8 or making it from scratch from fresh cranberries for $1.50, and the fresh cranberries won hands down.

 It's hard to keep from spooning the curd straight from the bowl.
 In fact, if you'd like to use it as a spread on your morning toast, just cook it a little longer until it becomes jammy and wonderful.